AndyStarGitHub/py-stadium/README.md

 Genres, Actors, Teams, Sections, Events, EventSessions.
 Users can create orders and add tickets to them.
 A user can see only own orders.
 Our stadium can sell tickets not only for sports events, it can be adapted to a wide scope of activities.
-There are a set of revenues at the stadium - SportArenas, e.g. for football, hockey, concerts, exhibitions, corporates, etc. Thus, each event can be marked to some Genres, e.g. football, basketball, rock concert, dance conquest, fair, etc. Each SportArena has
+There are a set of venues at the stadium - SportArenas, e.g. for football, hockey, concerts, exhibitions, corporates, etc. Thus, each event can be marked to some Genres, e.g. football, basketball, rock concert, dance conquest, fair, etc. Each SportArena has